GoogleCloudPlatform/community/tutorials/data-science/index.md

 tags: Data Science
 date_published: 2017-05-10
 ---
-Data Science - a process for gleaning insight from data, and using said data to perform actions - comprises a number of steps, any (or all) of which can aided by tools provided by the Google Cloud Platform.
+Data Science - gleaning insight from data to perform and inform action - comprises a number of steps, any (or all) of which can aided by tools provided by the Google Cloud Platform.

 [Google Cloud Platform](https://cloud.google.com) provides a grip of tools to enable you to glean actionable insight from arbitrarily large sets of data.
 To